AustinWise/CleanNetCoreSdks/README.md

   Perhaps automatically attempt to elevate permissions using `sudo`?
 * Publish prebuilt binaries, maybe using an automated GitHub Actions build?

-## Old version for Windows for early .NET Core SDKs
+## Old version for .NET Core 1.x and 2.x on Windows

 Versions of the .NET Core framework prior to version 3 had their own unique challenges.
-Specifcally they contained a `NugetFallbackFolder` directory that would only ever grow in size.
+Specifically they contained a `NugetFallbackFolder` directory that would only ever grow in size.

 Given that the last version of the SDK with this problem are out of support as of 2019, this program